webuild-consortium/webuild-github-policies/docs/07-branching-and-workflow.md

 ```

-**Note:** In Feature Branch Workflow, hotfixes follow the same process as regular fixes but with highest priority.
+In Feature Branch Workflow, hotfixes follow the same process as regular fixes but with highest priority.

 ### 4.4 Release Workflow